 Details of the assessor and the relevant accreditation scheme are on the certificate.
-You can get contact details of the accreditation scheme from their website at www.elmhurstenergy.co.uk together with details of their procedures for confirming authenticity of a certificate and for making a complaint.
+You can get contact details of the accreditation scheme from our website www.breassessor.co.uk together with details of their procedures for confirming authenticity of a certificate and for making a complaint.